ginnyvt/verify-students-frontend/README.md

 # GitHub Verify Student

-> Simple application is built with React hooks, context and Github API and OAuth 2.0 flow to authenticate and access to user's information
+> Simple application is built with React hooks, context and Github API and OAuth 2.0 flow to authenticate and access to user's information.

-The API can be found [here](https://github.com/ginnyvt/verify-students-backend) with documented endpoints
+The API can be found [here](https://github.com/ginnyvt/verify-students-backend) with documented endpoints.

+## Demo

+The application can be found [here](https://verify-students-frontend.herokuapp.com/)

 ## Usage